europeana/keycloak-europeana/README.md

 - check this project out from Github

-- execute `mvn clean package` to create the necessary .jar file
+- execute `mvn clean package` to create the necessary .jar files

 - build the docker image: